pachla195882/OOPC/README.md

 All codes are tested using Valgrind to check memory leaks.

-This repo was created for my convenience to edit code anywhere, and by the way you can find some help here.
+This repo was created for my convenience to edit code anywhere, and by the way you can find it helpful.

 Use it wisely.